 Revolution, revolutionary situations and the conditions for revolution are fundamental ideas in Marxist-Leninist theory.
-Tom Partis and Seán Manuel shed light on what these concepts mean in practice and their importance for the left in Britain today.
+Seán Manuel sheds light on what these concepts mean in practice and their importance for the left in Britain today.

 The study of history reveals a continuous struggle, waged between contending classes, for power and wealth in each society – a class struggle.
 Capitalist society is not exempt from this struggle, just as slave and feudal societies weren’t.